-Manali Leh road trip is filled with hidden gems such as Baralacha La, that are often overlooked from the Must-See-and-Experience list.
-As an avid fan of the road less traveled, I enjoy the glory of places people often don’t speak about.
-That element of the unknown, the discovery of unadulterated joy is what attracts me to travel.
+Manali Leh road trip is filled with hidden gems such as Baralacha La, which are often overlooked from the Must-See-and-Experience list.
+As an avid fan of the road less traveled, I enjoy the glory of places people often don’t speak about and travel.
+That element of the unknown, the discovery of unadulterated joy, is what attracts me to travel.
 Baralacha La is filled with such an experience – just open your tired eyes and enjoy the ride!

 “No matter how sophisticated you may be; a large granite mountain cannot be denied – it speaks in silence to the very core of your being.”– Ansel Adams